saeg/ba-dua/README.md

 The implementation is described in: "Data-flow Testing in the Large".
 Published in IEEE International Conference on Software Testing, Verification and Validation (ICST) 2014.

+ba-dua is still an experimental tool.
+If you are looking for a general purpose coverage tool we recommend [JaCoCo](http://www.eclemma.org/jacoco/).
+JaCoCo is definitely the better coverage tool for Java.
+If you are looking for mutation test we recommend [PIT](http://pitest.org/).
+If you don't know what data-flow coverage is, you can read [this](http://www.bullseye.com/coverage.html#other_dataFlow) definitions.

 ## Examples

 ### Offline instrumentation